 BSW Field Education

-Each student will be involved in two field internship experiences.
+Each student will be involved in two field practicum experiences.
 It is typical that one experience occurs in a rural area and the other in an urban setting.

-The final decision regarding a student's internship setting rests with a BSW Field Education Coordinator.
+The final decision regarding a student's practicum setting rests with a BSW Field Education Coordinator.

-The procedures associated with setting up and completing field internships and the expectations and evaluation of these experiences are presented in the BSW Field Manual.
+The procedures associated with setting up and completing field practica and the expectations and evaluation of these experiences are presented in the BSW Field Practicum Manual.

-In the semesters prior to their first internship, students are required to participate in six field preparation seminars.
-These seminars review the field internship requirements, aid students in writing resumes and preparing for interviews, and discuss ethics, professionalism, and respectful workplaces.
-Students who do not complete all six seminars may be delayed in starting their internship.
+In the semesters prior to their first internship, students are required to register and participate in six field preparation seminars.
+These seminars review the field practicum requirements, aid students in writing resumes and preparing for interviews, and discuss ethics, professionalism, and respectful workplaces.
+Students who do not complete all six seminars may be delayed in starting their practicum.